elliotjfriesen/Game-server/README.md

 # Game-server
-A game server made in Golang
+A game server developed in Golang